hapticssymposium-org/hs2026/site/content/organization/_index.md

 ---
 IEEE Haptics Symposium depends on the service of several committees to handle planning, logistics, and diverse technical programs.
 In 2026, the General Co-Chairs ([chairs@hapticssymposium.org](mailto:chairs@hapticssymposium.org)) are:

-* Heather Culbertson, University of Southern California, USA
+* Heather Culbertson, University of Southern California
-* Fernando Bello, Imperial College London, UK
+* Fernando Bello, Duke-NUS, Imperial College London, SUTD

 ![Previous chairs of Haptics Symposium](/img/slide-image-12-crop.jpg "Some of the General Chairs for IEEE Haptics Symposium over the years")